Accessibility Statement for Little Smeaton Parish Council

 Preparation of this accessibility statement

-We used this approach to deciding on a sample of pages to test - Owing to the relatively low number of web pages on the site all HTML pages were reviewed and tested.
+We used this approach to deciding on a sample of pages to test - Ten HTML pages on the site were randomly selected and were reviewed and tested.
 Where a web page contains links to PDF documents, one link per page was chosen at random to be tested.